uwhumansvszombies/uwhvz/app/templates/jinja2/email/signup.md

 Make sure to read and agree to the waiver, as well as read the rules of the game.

-The game will begin on **Monday, November 5th @ 12:00 AM**.
-If you have any friends who have never played before and would like to join, please send them to one of our signup booths before Friday, November 2nd @ 5 PM.
+The game will begin on **Monday, March 11th @ 12:00 AM**.
+If you have any friends who have never played before and would like to join, please send them to one of our signup booths before Friday, March 8th @ 5 PM.
 Alternatively, they can contact us at [uwhumansvszombies\@gmail.com](mailto:uwhumansvszombies@gmail.com) via email.

-At **5:00 PM on Sunday, November 4th** in STC on the UWaterloo Campus, we will be hosting a practice mission to practice for the weeklong game.
+At **7PM on Sunday, March 10th** in STC on the UWaterloo Campus, we will be hosting a practice mission to practice for the weeklong game.
 It will help introduce rules, have a little bit of fun and get the hang of the game.
 Please bring a bandana and any socks or blasters to use.

-At **11:00 PM on Sunday, November 4th**, you will receive an email whether you are a HUMAN or a ZOMBIE.
+At **11:00 PM on Sunday, March 10th**, you will receive an email whether you are a HUMAN or a ZOMBIE.
 If you would like to be a zombie, please check the box when you are signing up for the game.